 A Hybrid mix between a Golden Retriever and a Poodle.

 Why choose a Goldendoodle

-Goldendoodles attract those who love the mild temperaments of the Golden Retriever, but not so much the shedding and/or allergies that may accompany the breed.
+Goldendoodles attract those who love the mild temperaments of the Golden Retriever, but not so much the shedding and/or allergy factors that may accompany the breed.
 Add to that, the sharp mind and non-shedding qualities of the Poodle, making the Goldendoodle a universal hit!
-They also have what’s known as “Hybrid vigor”—the increased health benefits that come with crossing two unrelated breeds—which gives the Goldendoodle the health and vitality that makes them, on average, outlive either one of their parent breeds.
+They also have what’s known as “Hybrid Vigour”—the increased health benefits that come with crossing two unrelated breeds—which gives the Goldendoodle the health and vitality that makes them, on average, outlive either one of their parent breeds.

 What is their temperament like?

 Goldendoodles are extremely social, outgoing, and non-aggressive dogs thriving on human companionship.
 They have a great desire to please and to learn.
 Each individual breed, the Poodle and the Golden Retriever, score in the top 4 of the 150 smartest dog breeds.
 They are both incredibly intelligent and eager to please.
 Coupled with the low- to non-shedding coats, this temperament has proven to make Goldendoodles perfect candidates for service work, as well as beloved family pets.